Welcome to Orbitmuse Boost’s Campaign Handbook!

 Try watching this collection — we promise it’ll leave you feeling more relaxed.

 Consider adding captions and subtitles.

-Captions, subtitles, and translations help more people understand what you have to say and get involved with your project (whatever their language or hearing level).
+Captions, subtitles, and translations help more people understand what you have to say and get involved with your campaign (whatever their language or hearing level).

-Orbitmuse uses an all-or-nothing funding model.
-If your project doesn’t reach its goal, then funds don’t get collected, and no money changes hands.
+Orbitmuse Boost is an all-or-nothing funding model.
+If your campaign doesn’t reach its goal, then funds don’t get collected, and no money changes hands.
 This minimizes risk for creators — imagine ending up with only $5,000 and a bunch of people expecting a $150,000 cubesat!
-All-or-nothing funding makes it easier for backers to pledge to your project with confidence that you’ll be able to get the job done.
+All-or-nothing funding makes it easier for Contributors to pledge to your campaign with confidence that you’ll be able to get the job done.

 Your funding goal should be the minimum amount you need to make what you promised and fulfill all rewards.
 The first step to setting that goal is figuring out a budget.